-- solutions of sodium chloride (10%), glucose (10% and 40% solutions). - 7.
-SALTS OF HEAVY METALS are strong and drastic antiseptics clocking sulphohydrical groups and causing the protein coagulation of microorganisms.
+- HYPERTONIC SOLUTIONS are weak antiseptics pssessing irritating and counter-attracting effects.
+We use the hypertonic solutions of sodium chloride (10%), glucose (10% and 40% solutions). - SALTS OF HEAVY METALS are strong and drastic antiseptics clocking sulphohydrical groups and causing the protein coagulation of microorganisms.
 Many substances of this type are not used now because of their toxic effects.
 We Use the preparations of silver. - PHENOLS They denaturate and coagulate proteins of protoplasma in bacteria.
-There are phenocarbolic acid, birch tar, intiol, and naphtalene oil. - DYESTUFFS are organic combinations dying tissue and processing bactericidal effect: methylene blue, brilliant green, and acridine lactate (rivanol). - 10.
+There are phenocarbolic acid, birch tar, intiol, and naphtalene oil. - DYESTUFFS are organic combinations dying tissue and processing bactericidal effect: methylene blue, brilliant green, and acridine lactate (rivanol). - 0.
 Detergents are drastic surface-active combinations, retailing to the group of ammonium bases.
 They are widely used ammonium bases.
 They are widely used in surgerv and an operating field.
 They are widely used in surgery for treatment.
 There are cerigel, degmicide, hexidine chloride, roccal etc.